RoboJackets/urc-software/documents/installation/docker_installation.md

 rosdep update
 ```

-Now, its time for the moment of truth!
+Now, it's time for the moment of truth!

 ``` bash
 cd /colcon_ws